Just take water, salt, electricity… and proper care

 The electrolysis converts the saline solution (sodium chloride) into active chlorine (sodium hypochlorite).
 The word ‘electrolysis’ means to dissolve something, or break it up into parts, by passing electricity through it.
 In our case, the electrolysis breaks up the elements of water and salt, and the result is chlorine.
-The special feature of the WATA is in the design of the device.
+WATA’s special feature is in the design of the device.
 It is simple and safe to hold, manipulate and use.
-It operates with small (or large, as desired) volumes of water and salt, and requires simple containers for its liquids.liquides.
+It operates with small (or large, as desired) volumes of water and salt, and requires simple containers for its liquids.

 You must have clear water, both for the process of electrolysis and the water which will be treated with the resulting active chlorine solution.
 Chlorination cannot be guaranteed if the water is cloudy or muddy.
-In such cases, it is necessary to first filter the water, or allow the sediment to settle or flocculate.
+In these cases, the water must be filtered first, or the sediment allowed to settle or flocculate.

-WATA devices can only guarantee their production rate of active chlorine if the initial salt concentration in water is precisely 25 grams per litre.
+WATA devices can only guarantee their production rate of active chlorine if the initial salt concentration in the water is precisely 25 grams per litre.
 With small volumes to electrolyse, there is a risk of over-dosage, or under-dosage, of salt because of the precision you need to measure the salt.
-If you do not have access to quality salt and cannot make sure that you pour exactly 25g per litre, we highly recommend the use of saturated brine to prepare your salty solution, as follows.
+If you do not have access to good-quality salt and cannot make sure that you pour exactly 25 grams per litre, we highly recommend the use of saturated brine to prepare your salt solution, as follows.

 Preparation of saturated brine

-Saturated brine is a solution in which the largest possible amount of salt has been dissolved.
-Water has a salt ‘dissolution capacity’ of 360 g/L. This is pretty constant regardless of the temperature.
+Saturated brine is a solution into which the largest possible amount of salt has been dissolved.
+Water has a salt ‘dissolution capacity’ of 360 grams/litre.
+This is relatively constant, regardless of the temperature.
 This means that when you try to dissolve very large quantities of salt in a given volume of water in a recipient (container), only the amount corresponding to the dissolution capacity is actually dissolved.
 The limit is 360 grams in one litre, 720 grams in two litres and so on.
 In our ‘recipes’ in user guides, we suggest, for practical reasons, using 400 grams of salt, to be sure of achieving complete saturation.

-If you are using the saturated brine method for electrolysis with WATA, the volume of the brine must represent 1/13 of the total volume for electrolysis.
+If you are using the saturated brine method for electrolysis with WATA, the volume of brine must represent 1/13th of the total volume for electrolysis.
 You must add 80 ml of saturated brine per litre of water.